 "Remember those who are in prison, as though in prison with them..."
 (Hebrews 13:3)

 Remember the Persecuted

 Religious liberty is the freedom to hold beliefs of one’s choice and to live according to those beliefs.
 While it was foundational to the formation of the United States of America, religious freedom is not merely an American right, but an inherent human right.

 Yet the human race currently faces unprecedented religious persecution from governmental and social forces worldwide.
 In 2016, one or more religious groups were harassed in 187 countries around the world.

 Over the last decade, Christians have been harassed in more countries, including the United States, than any other religious group.
 We do indeed face a worldwide crisis of religious liberty.

 We must increase awareness of the expanding threat to religious freedom around the world and the persecution that many Christians are facing.
 As we grow awareness of this problem we must also increase engagement that will bring tangible hope and help to the persecuted.

-- Will Religious Freedom Survive in Northeast Syria? – Family Research Council Event
+Will Religious Freedom Survive in Northeast Syria? – Speaker Series Event

 Testimony of Ji Hyeon-A – Values Voter Summit 2019